Assessment of Generative Named Entity Recognition in the Era of Large Language Models: Instructions, Output Format, and Performance of Generative NER

 \subsection{Results}

-The results for flat and nested NER are shown in Table~\ref{table:full_ner_results}.
-We conclude the main findings as follows:
+The results for flat and nested NER are shown in Table~\ref{table:flat_ner_results} and Table~\ref{table:nested_ner_results}, respectively.
+We report Micro-F1 scores in the main text and provide the complete Precision, Recall, and F1 results in Appendix~\ref{app:full_prf_results}.
+The main findings are as follows:

-\textbf{The output format has a decisive impact on the performance of generative NER.} Among the five designed output formats, the Inline Bracketed and Inline XML formats give the best performance across all LLMs, with average F1 scores (90.69/77.22 and 90.07/76.91) significantly higher than those of the JSON-based formats (85.60/74.92, 87.52/72.81, and 29.66/14.51).
-This indicates that clear, structured, natural-language-like outputs with inline formats are more conducive to helping LLMs understand and generate accurate entity information, whereas formats requiring concluding the whole information all at once and precise character-offset calculations are poorly suited to the text-generation nature of LLMs, leading to a sharp decline in performance.
+\textbf{The output format has a decisive impact on the performance of generative NER.} Among the five output formats, the Inline Bracketed and Inline XML formats achieve the best average performance across all LLMs, with average F1 scores of 91.91/82.85 and 91.71/82.67 on flat and nested NER.
+Both inline formats consistently outperform the JSON-based formats (90.78/81.69, 91.17/80.07 and 53.91/34.53).
+These results indicate that clear, structured, natural-language-like inline outputs are more conducive to helping LLMs understand and generate accurate entity information, whereas formats requiring concluding the whole information all at once and precise character-offset calculations are poorly suited to the text-generation nature of LLMs, leading to a sharp decline in performance.

-\textbf{Model scale correlates with performance where 1B$\sim$4B models generally lagged behind by up to 10 F1 scores compared to 7B$\sim$8B models.} The model size shows a positive correlation with performance.
-For example, LLaMA3.1-8B and Qwen2.5-7B generally and significantly outperformed their smaller 1B/1.5B/1.7B/3B counterparts across all output formats (e.g., 92.57 \textit{vs.} 89.38 and 83.35 \textit{vs.} 73.91 with Inline Bracketed format).
-These suggest that, under lightweight LoRA fine-tuning, increasing the model size within feasible constraints can improve the performance of NER.

-\textbf{Well-designed output formats enable LLMs to match or surpass some traditional fine-tuning methods and closed-source models.} Large models using the inline XML format (e.g., LLaMA3.1-8B) achieved F1 scores (93.85 and 91.28) on datasets like CoNLL2003 and OntoNotes5.0 that are comparable to or even slightly better than many classic fine-tuned pre-trained models (e.g., BERT-MRC with 93.04 and 91.11).
-The performance is also better than in-context learning results by closed-source GPT-3 models larger than 100B.
+\textbf{Well-designed output formats enable LLMs to match or surpass some traditional fine-tuning methods and closed-source models.} With the Inline Bracketed and XML format, LLaMA3.1-8B achieves 93.85 and 93.83 on CoNLL2003, surpassing all pre-trained NER baselines.
+On ACE2005, Gemma2-9B achieves 88.02, surpassing BERT-MRC (86.88) and Biaffine+CNN (87.25).
+Both inline formats also substantially outperform in-context learning by closed-source GPT-3 models.
 This demonstrates that with properly constructed prompts, generative NER with open-source LLMs can achieve highly competitive performance, leveraging powerful native language understanding capabilities.
-Moreover, as shown in Section~\ref{subsec:general_capability}, after instruction tuning on the NER task, the model's general capability is preserved, with its performance on most tasks remaining unaffected or even improved on some tasks.
+Moreover, as shown in Section~\ref{subsec:general_capability}, after instruction tuning for NER, the model's general capability is preserved, with performance on some tasks remaining unaffected or even improved.